sokra/node-voo/README.md

   - any warning from above occurs
   - cache can't be used because source file changed
   - cache file was not found and will probably be created
+  - a unoptimized Voo is restored (including count info)
   - a Voo is reorganized due to detected conditional requires
 - `NODE_VOO_LOGLEVEL=verbose`: Display warnings and info on console when
   - any warning or info from above occurs